joineynguyen/Scrabble/README.md

 This game will be single player vs computer.

 ###### **Motivation:**
-I wanted to make this game because my predictions on the data structures will be used in this game will be fun to work with and strenghten my skills on them.
+I wanted to make this game because my predictions on the data structures used in this game will be fun to work and solidify with.

 ###### **Theory**